 \myparagraph{Zero-shot classification performance.} Our method also achieves significant gains on generalized zero-shot classification as seen in Table \ref{tab:basenumbercls}.
 DCC attains the best harmonic mean and unseen classification accuracy while maintaining a competitive seen performance.
-In fact, the best seen performance is achieved by PartPred DCC which extends our method to a simple baseline.
+In fact, the best seen performance is achieved by PartPred DCC which extends our DCC score to a simple attribute (part) prediction model.
 This shows the power of enforcing consensus in different decisions of a model.
 Specifically, DCC is able to classify 6 out of the 8 unseen object classes with an outstanding accuracy.
-We again see here that ALE is unable to achieve any zero-shot classification performance due to the large variation in part occurrence across instances.
 SPNet is only able to classify Bowl with a low accuracy of 12\%.
 CGE is again a competitive baseline here.
 However, it is only able to receive reasonable classification scores on 4 of the 8 unseen object classes while maintaining a competitive seen class performance.